The summer before my first year at college, I shipped out of Port Elizabeth New Jersey on an old container ship, the "S.S. Fairland'.

 "Many sailors had two or more families in different parts of the world.
 It was peaceful.
 Now you roar in with one of these container ships and you're gone before anyone's had a chance to even look at the land."

-Mack walked me aft and down to the four bunk rooms, squeezed into a wedge-shaped windowless cubicle of steel by the rudder.
-One Ordinary Seaman and two AB's, also called Able Bodied's, shared a tiny room.
+Mack walked me aft to a covered stair under the poop deck, and down to the four bunk rooms, squeezed into a wedge-shaped windowless cubicle of steel by the rudder.
+One Ordinary and two AB's, also called Able Bodied, shared a tiny room.
 The bunk for the Ordinary was jammed against the ceiling.
 There was no space for duffel.
 You slept with your stuff, and it lived on your bed when you were working.